 - Can you afford the higher monthly payment?

-- Is the money you ultimately save worth the higher payment every month, keeping in mind other goals you may have for this money?
+- Is the money you ultimately save worth the higher payment every month, keeping in mind other goals you may have for the money?

 - Will refinancing and paying more each month deplete your savings and emergency funds?